ingenioza/turns-app-laravel/postman/README.md

 3. **Configure Base URL**
    ```
-   - Ensure your Laravel server is running on http://turns-laravel.test
+   - Ensure your Laravel server is running locally
+   - Default base_url in the collection is http://127.0.0.1:8001
-   - Or update the base_url variable in the environment
+   - If you're using Valet or a custom domain, update the base_url variable accordingly
    ```

 ## Usage Workflow